Accommodations

 ACTIVITIES

 You can be as active or relaxed as you like while at Union Glacier.
-Each morning after breakfast we will meet with you to discuss the options and organize activities tailored to the weather and your interests.
-We offer a variety of group excursions, described in our detailed itineraries, and there are plenty of activities you can do on your own around camp.
+Each morning we will meet with you to discuss options for the day and organize activities tailored to the weather and your interests.
+We offer a variety of group excursions (described in your detailed itinerary) and there are plenty of activities you can do on your own around camp.
 Take a walk, cross-country ski, or try out one of our fat tire bikes on the groomed 6 mi (10 km) loop.
+If you arrived to Union Glacier as part of a tour group, then your tour leader is responsible for your excursions.
 If you’re looking for something more low-key, check out a book, movie, or game in our polar library.

-In the evenings, our guest lecturers will host engaging talks on a variety of topics from polar history to glaciology.
+Guest lecturers will host engaging talks on a variety of topics from polar history to glaciology throughout the day and one after dinner.
 Many will share photos and stories of their own expeditions to remote parts of Antarctica and beyond.
-Please respect camp quiet hours between 10pm and 7am.
+Please respect camp quiet hours between 11pm and 7am.

 COMMUNICATION

-In an emergency, your family may contact our offices in Salt Lake City and we can forward a message to you while you are on the ice.
-However, we will only give out information about you to those individuals listed on your Personal Information Form.
+Please note that the remoteness of our camps and the often extreme weather can lead to either slow or intermittent service.
+Please be mindful that the internet is a shared resource across all guests, so please avoid uploading/downloading large amounts of data in Antarctica.
+For your safety, operational needs will take priority over guest usage.
+In an emergency, your family may contact our offices in Salt Lake City or Punta Arenas and we can forward a message to you while you are on the ice.
+However, we will only give out information about you to those individuals listed on your Personal Information Form (PIF).

 POWER

 Limited charging facilities are available in the dining tent and feature two types of outlets: USB and 120V A/C (North American Type A or B plugs).
+If you’re device isn’t compatible we recommend bringing an outlet adapter.
 Please be courteous of your fellow guests and do not leave electronics plugged in overnight.
 Please also ensure your batteries are fully charged prior to leaving Punta Arenas, you have back-up batteries on hand, and you leave any unnecessary electronics behind.
+It is a good idea to label your cables and devices so as not to lose them.

 TRANSPORTATION

 We maintain a fleet of specially adapted vehicles for ground transportation, snow clearing, and runway maintenance.
-These include two 4×4 and three 6×6 passenger vans, several tractors, Tucker Sno-Cats, industrial snow-blowers, skiway groomer, and a number of snowmobiles and sleds.
+These include 4×4 and 6×6 passenger vehicles, several specialized large tracked vehicles, Tucker Sno-Cats, and a number of snowmobiles and sleds.

 TIME